 IO, tried to be too sophisticated in its’ intellectual framework, but failed miserably.
 Being ridiculously boring and tedious.

-A lot of other sci-fi, intellectually made movies like Arrival, were very made excellently.
+A lot of other sci-fi, intellectually made movies like Arrival, were made excellently.
 And maybe IO should have taken some notes from their playbook.
 But alas, we know they didn’t.

 At the end of the day, if you choose to watch IO, do it at your own risk and don’t say I didn’t warn you!